AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Characteristics

 \subsection{Post-peak colours}

-As seen in Figure~\ref{fig:Colours}, AT2019cmw has a blue colour of $<0$ mag close to peak across all optical colours from $z$-band to $u$-band.
+As seen in Figure~\ref{fig:Colours}, AT2019cmw has a blue colour of $<0$ mag close to peak across broadband filter pairs between u-band and z-band.
 It then begins to redden with time, with its $u-g$ colour increasing significantly faster than colours between other observed optical bands in the first $\sim50$ days post-peak, before slowing to a rate more comparable with these other bands.
 As they appear spectroscopically similar and have comparable peak luminosities, we compare AT2019cmw's $g-r$ colour with the 4 featureless TDEs from \citet{hammerstein_final_2023} in the first 300 days post-peak in each transient's respective rest frame.
 Whilst they arguably show some colour evolution, none of these other events show the same significant change that AT2019cmw does, and maintain a colour of $\leq0$ throughout their evolution.
 AT2019cmw by comparison reddens in its LT photometry from a $g-r$ colour of $\sim-0.35$ mag near-peak to $\sim0.50$ mag at late times.
+Compared with the luminous ANT AT2019brs \citep{wiseman_systematically_2025} AT2019cmw appears $\sim0.3$ mag bluer at peak, whereas at late times it is comparable in colour.
+AT2019cmw is also $\sim0.3$ mag bluer than the SLSNe-I SN\,2018hti and SN\,2019neq \citep{chen_hydrogen-poor_2023} at peak, and reddens significantly slower than both post-peak.
 See Section~\ref{sec:TDEcomparison} for a more detailed comparison of the evolution of inferred blackbody parameters between AT2019cmw and the featureless TDEs from \citet{hammerstein_final_2023}.